-NOTE: “Getting 100 new visitors to your site” or “increasing engagement on social media” is NOT a goal.
+NOTE: “Getting 100 new website visitors” or “increasing social media engagement” is NOT a goal.

-If you took all the content in your blog and sorted it into four to six main categories, what would they be?
+If you took all the content pieces in your blog and sorted them into four to six main categories, what would they be?

 If you’re a service-based business, your categories will often concern the services you offer.
-For example, my primary topics are content marketing, social media marketing, blogging, productivity, etc.
+For example, my primary topics are content marketing, lead generation, blogging, and productivity.

-If you sell products, your main blog topics will usually focus on your target audience and the problems your products solve.
+If you sell products, your main blog topics will usually focus on your buyer personas and the problems your products solve.

 If you’re reading this, I assume you already have your publishing process down.
 If not, read about how to consistently write powerful blog posts first.

-Take your time to define the types of posts you want to write.
-What formats will your content take?
+Take your time to define the types of content you want to write, whether it’s social content, instructional, customer education, current events, etc. What content types and formats will your posts take?